Back to home

 Key Points

-• Andorra's ambassador Vicenç Mateu signed the convention on Monday at a diplomatic conference in The Hague.
+• Andorra's ambassador Vicenç Mateu signed the convention at a diplomatic conference in The Hague.

-Andorra's ambassador to the Netherlands, Vicenç Mateu, signed a Council of Europe convention in The Hague on Monday, creating an International Commission for Claims relating to Ukraine to address reparations for damages caused by Russia's aggression.
+Andorra's ambassador to the Netherlands, Vicenç Mateu, signed a Council of Europe convention in The Hague to create an International Commission for Claims relating to Ukraine, aimed at addressing reparations for damages from Russia's aggression.

-The signing occurred during a diplomatic conference held from Monday to Tuesday, dedicated to adopting the convention and opening it for signatures.
-Mateu represented Andorra at the event, which supports international efforts to bolster accountability, justice, and reparations in response to Russia's invasion of Ukraine since February 2022.
+The signing occurred during a diplomatic conference held from Monday to Tuesday, where states adopted the convention and opened it for signatures.
+Mateu represented Andorra at the event, part of broader international efforts to bolster accountability, justice, and compensation mechanisms in response to Russia's full-scale invasion of Ukraine in February 2022.

-The convention establishes an independent body to review, assess, and settle claims for damages, losses, or injuries from unlawful acts committed in Ukraine, including calculating compensation for individual cases.
-It builds on existing mechanisms like the Register of Damage, which Andorra joined in 2023.
+The convention establishes an independent body tasked with reviewing, assessing, and settling claims for damages, losses, or injuries stemming from unlawful acts in Ukraine, including calculating compensation for individual cases.
+It complements existing elements like the Register of Damage, which Andorra joined in 2023.

-In his remarks, Mateu emphasized Andorra's commitment to state sovereignty, respect for international law, and protection of human rights.
-He described the convention as a concrete, fair, and credible tool to acknowledge harms and advance victim reparations.
+During his address, Mateu emphasized Andorra's commitment to state sovereignty, respect for international law, and human rights protection.
+He described the convention as a concrete, fair, and credible tool to acknowledge harms and advance reparations for victims.

-Andorra reiterated its firm condemnation of Russia's large-scale military aggression against Ukraine, expressed solidarity with the Ukrainian people, and urged an immediate end to hostilities along with full compliance with international obligations, including humanitarian law.
+A government statement reiterated Andorra's condemnation of Russia's military aggression against Ukraine, expressed solidarity with the Ukrainian people, and urged an immediate end to hostilities along with full compliance with international obligations, including humanitarian law.

 Share the article via